shakilmith/documentaion/blog/freemarker/import-directive/index.md

 ![alt text](image1.png)

-If you look over the image output above, you can simply guess how our second.ftlh file content has been rendered (including tags - look at inspect) has been added in the first.ftlh (or html) file.
+If you look over the image output above, you can simply guess how our second.ftlh file content has been rendered (including tags - look at the inspect) has been added in the first.ftlh  (or html) template file.

 After all, we can use the include directive to reuse freemarker template files across the application (without writing them again and again.)

-## Using import directive
+## Using Import Directive

 In many cases we can't happy with the ```include``` directive only.
-Like, include directive can't be used only import a section/portion/part of a template then whole template file.
-In other words, sometimes we may need to reuse variables, methods or macros in our template files - in such cases ```include``` directive doesn't help us.
-Thus better to use import directive than include on those cases.
+Like, include directive can't be used only import a section/portion/part of a template than it renders whole template file (including html tags).
+In other words, sometimes we may need to reuse variables, methods (functions) or macros in our template files - in such cases ```include``` directive doesn't help us.
+Thus better to use import directive than include directive on those cases.

-Syntax:
+**Syntax:**

 ```
 <#import path as hash>